verilator/verilator/docs/guide/exe_verilator.rst

    the :code:`-rule`, :code:`-file`, and :code:`-contents` also match.
 The
    wildcard should be designed to match a single line; it is unspecified if the wildcard is allowed to match across multiple lines.
-The input contents does not include :vlopt:`--std` standard files, nor configuration files (with :code:`verilator_config`).
+The input contents does not include :vlopt:`--std <--no-std>` standard files, nor configuration files (with :code:`verilator_config`).
 Typical use for this is to match a version number present in the Verilog sources, so that the waiver will only apply to that version of the sources.